Unleash/unleash/websitev2/docs/user_guide/quickstart.md

 ## I want to setup my own instance for testing purposes

-If you want to set up your own instance for testing purposes you can easily do so by using one of our premade setup kits for Heroku or digitalocean.
+If you want to set up your own instance for testing purposes you can easily do so by using one of our premade setup kits for Heroku or DigitalOcean.

 > The Heroku instance setup is FREE, and includes a DB to save your state but it will eventually go to sleep when not used.
-The digitalocean setup utilises droplets and will cost you around 10$/month to run, but in turn it will not go to sleep.
+The DigitalOcean setup utilises droplets and will cost you around 10$/month to run, but in turn it will not go to sleep.
 NOTE: If you use the DigitalOcean link below and are a new user, you will receive 100$ in FREE credits.

 ### Deploy a free version of Unleash to Heroku